Once you’ve begun collecting online reviews, you’re all set to turn your reviews and client testimonials into a powerful source of new referrals.

-If you decide not to make online reviews part of your advisor marketing strategy, another financial advisor nearby or in your niche with several positive reviews is more likely to get the call.
+If you decide not to make online reviews part of your firm’s marketing strategy, another financial advisor nearby or in your niche with several positive reviews is more likely to get the call.
 But not to worry!
-With the tips in this article and our Guide to Growing Your Advisory Business with Online Reviews Playbook, you’re well ahead of the curve and ready to turn your digital referrals into new clients.
-And remember, even a single online review can turn a prospect into a client.
+With the tips in this article combined with the Wealthtender Online Reviews Playbook, you’re well ahead of the curve and ready to turn your digital referrals into new clients.

-Promoting Your Testimonials and Endorsements Compliantly
+Promoting Your Online Reviews and Testimonials Compliantly

 When you encourage prospects to read your reviews online, you trigger the SEC Marketing Rule prohibitions and disclosure requirements.
 Specifically, the rule states that once you have ‘explicitly or implicitly endorsed or approved the information [e.g., an online review] after its publication’, you have adopted the review, thus making it an advertisement subject to the rule’s conditions.

-Unlocking Testimonials and Endorsements Trapped on Google and Yelp
+Unlocking Online Reviews Trapped on Google

 Learn Our Concerns with Review Platforms like Google and Yelp